HsiLucas/HsiLucas.github.io/_projects/5_project.md

 ## User Research

-As shown in the engagement timeline, the first step in the project was the creation of 9 project scope questions that covered questions the company sought to answer in their competitive landscape and commercial opportunity analysis.
+As shown in the engagement timeline, the first step in the project was the creation of 9 project scope questions that covered questions the client sought to answer in their competitive landscape and commercial opportunity analysis.
 Afterwards, an interview guide was created in order to conduct 25 semi-structured interviews with key opinion leaders (KOLs).

 The information gathered from the interviews were built upon one another to create a more well-informed interview guide as the project went on.
 Additionally, the insights on preferred brands and pricing packages helped create the estimated market share for 3D modeling medical devices in Japan.
 Participants ranged from Analysts, Allied Medical Staff, Surgeons, and Administrative sources.